neverRare/typed-storage/README.md

 - API similar to Storage but allows any kind of value in type-safe way
 - Customizable converters for fine grain control on how values are stored
-- Simple prefixes for organized structure of Storage
+- Simple key-prefixing for organized structure of Storage
 - Overlapping keys are automatically handled as Error
 - Works with both `localStorage` and `sessionStorage`